makethingshappy/IoThome/Documentation/Setup.md

 **2.** Open [https://tasmota.github.io/install/](https://tasmota.github.io/install/) in Chrome or Edge.

-> ⚠️ Firefox does not support the Web Serial API.
+> ⚠️ Firefox and Safari does not support the Web Serial API.
 Use Chrome or Edge.

 **3.** Click **Connect** and select your ESP32's COM port from the popup list.

-**4.** Once connected, click **Install** — but do **not** use the default firmware listed on the page.
+**4.** Once connected, click **Install**, but do **not** use the default firmware listed on the page.
 Instead, use the custom binary from this repo:

 - Scroll down and look for a **"Select file"** or **"Custom firmware"** option
 - Select the `.bin` file you downloaded from `/Tasmota_Binaries`